tliebscher/house-rover-java/README.md

 An example position might be A 0,0 N, which means the rover is in room A in the bottom left corner and facing North.

+Assume that the lower-left corner of a room is 0,0, while the upper right corner is denoted by a pair of positive integers.
+Assume further that the x and y dimensions of a room are greater then 0.

+Assume that the square directly North from (x, y) is (x, y+1).

 In order to control a rover, users send a simple string of letters.
-The possible letters are 'L', 'R' and 'M'.
+The possible letters are 'L','R','T','U','D' and 'M'.
-'L' and 'R' makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
+'L'eft and 'R'ight makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
+'T'urn makes the rover turn 180 degrees, without moving from its current spot.
 'M' means move forward one grid point, and maintain the same heading.
+'U'p means move upwards on a stair, and maintain the same heading.
+'D'own means move downwards on a stair, and maintain the same heading.

 Doors connect rooms.
 Doors are represented by
 * a string representing the name of the door and